m0xpd/YuSynth-VCA-for-Eurorack/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-Yves is clear on his website that:
+Yves is clear on his website:

-"All circuits, schematics, printed circuit board, panel design and associated data published on (yusynth.net) can be used for private use only." and that:
+"All circuits, schematics, printed circuit board, panel design and associated data published on (yusynth.net) can be used for private use only."

+and:

 "The projects of this site may be build for personal, private usage or educative purpose.
 Commercial exploitation of the schematics, circuits, front panels and software shown on (yusynth.net), is not permitted without a formal agreement with (Yves Usson)".

 Accordingly, the copyright for the circuit rests with Yves and no commercial exploitation is permitted.